da1nerd/crgundb/PROTOCOL.md

 Messages have a UUID keyed by `#`, an optional acknowledgement keyed by `@`, and a command.
 The command is an object that contains any number of records.

+> NOTE: If it were my decision, I would not have used `#` as the messages id key since it confuses with the similar field inside of a record.
+> Just remember that the message's UUID is not at all related to the record's UUID, neither does it represent anything in the database.
+The message UUID is just used for transmitting messages through the network.

 ```json
 {
     "#": "the-message-uuid",